 The original Spongebob Squarepants: Battle for Bikini Bottom struck a chord with fans of the series and video games alike.

-The game managed to perfectly blend creative and entertaining gameplay while also including tons of hilarious references that Spongebob Squarepants fans will be sure to appreciate.
+The game managed to perfectly blend creative and entertaining gameplay while also including tons of hilarious references.

 3. Crash Bandicoot N.Sane Trilogy